Konariih/Cosmic/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/devraizer/Cosmic.git`
+- Clone this repo to your local machine using `https://github.com/Konariih/Cosmic.git`

+Cosmic was and continues to be by **Raizer**.
+All credits go towards him.
+This fork was from 3 weeks before he deleted the Git.
+There is nothing custom about this, this was made so I could pull request online rankings, and they were merged before it.